 No. We do not provide transport.
 This is provided by parents and carers.
 Some children and young people with Education and Health Care Plans may have access to transport as part of their plan although this is not always the case.

-Prices for one to one teaching in centre and outreach/on Zoom start from £41.00 per hour* which includes planning, resources, teaching and completion of individual education reports.
-Primary afternoon packages (2 hours) £67 per child.
-Four weekly block bookings are discounted.
+Prices for Termly Bookings, one to one teaching in centre from £43.00 per hour which includes planning, resources, teaching and completion of individual education reports.

 Our team is skilled in supporting children & young people with transition, whether via a move to another educational setting, or reintegration into a school or college – Connect2Education provide one to one support, as part of a robust plan – Connect2Education is successful in helping KS4 students transition to a long-term education placement or Post 16 College.
 We have maintained a proven track record of success in collaborative planning with other agencies to ensure transition is smooth and fully supported.

 Yes.
 Where there is an appropriate Covid Risk assessment in place, we can work in specialist residential settings.